OzzyHelix/virtio_config/README.md

 ![Image of VFIO Setup](vfio.png)

 ### Introduction
-VFIO Allows people to run Windows for apps that simply can't run in Linux its a good solution for app compatibility its not perfect but it would allow people to run games and apps that will not run in Wine or Steam Proton the draw back of it is its not the best solution for apps that use anti-cheat software to protect multiplayer experiences
+VFIO allows people to run Windows for apps that simply can't run in Linux.
+Its a good solution for app compatibility.
+Its not perfect but it would allow people to run games and apps that will not run in Wine or Steam Proton.
+The draw back its not the best solution for apps that use anti-cheat software to protect multiplayer experiences.

 ### System Specs